hsnlab/SLAMBUC/README.md

-For comparative analyses, we also implemented a test harness under [validation](validation) to automatize test executions with generated test input graphs from [validation/data](validation/data) and monitor elapsed time and memory demands of tested algorithms initiated as separate sub-processes.
+For comparative analyses, we also implemented a test harness under [validation](validation) to automatize test executions with generated test input graphs from [validation/data](validation/data) and monitor elapsed time and memory demands of tested algorithms initiated as separate subprocesses.

 To install additional dependencies, run the following commands.